vincentliu98/VoogaSalad/doc/DESIGN_PLAN.md

 For this project, our team will build an authoring environment and engine for team-based strategy games.
 Features of this game genre include sequential turns, the common manipulation of some shared space or model (whether it be a grid, like in checkers, or a layout in which you draw/play cards, like in Fluxx).

 Our design will need to support the ability to dynamically change the turn sequence (such as by skipping players or reversing direction), define multiple objectives (such as winning via elimination or attrition), create sprites of different function (like the pieces in chess), and manipulate the shared model (like moving pieces across the board).

- -the primary design goals of the project (i.e., where is it most flexible)

 We hope to design the game authoring environment and game engine in such a way to provide the author with the most flexibility in terms of the behavior and logic of the entities in a turn-based game.

- -the primary architecture of the design (i.e., what is closed and what is open)*
+For example, the author will be able to designate exactly what the win conditions are, what should happen in every combination of moves, the functionality of each sprite, etc. We will have pre-defined drag-and-drop Groovy code blocks for them, as well as give them the user the ability to write their own Groovy code to execute.

 The front-end elements in the game authoring engine will support modularized design that allows users as much as possible, to customize their workspaces.
 They will be allowed to add/toggle different editing panels at different layers of the authoring interface, very much like PhotoShop.
 The back-end of the game authoring environment will provide the game author with tiles and grid.
 They are both configurable in terms of appearance and logic that are triggered by user-inputs.
+The game engine's Turn class will be entirely public, and new Sprites can be able to instantiated via Groovy code.

 ## Overview